-I have certain doubts in Emami Ltd’s financials:
+I have certain doubts about Emami Ltd’s financials:

-- Emami Ltd has INR 85 crores loss from sale of investments (loss on sale of current non trade investments and loss on derivative instrument)
+- Emami Ltd has INR 85 crores loss from the sale of investments (loss on the sale of current non-trade investments and loss on the derivative instrument)

 - Huge jump in short term borrowings from 4.3 to 17.5 crores YOY

 - Huge jump in intangible assets as well as impairment of goodwill from 2013 to 2014.

 Aren’t these real concerns??
 Can you throw light on these, please?